 Do All States Require a Marriage License?

 All states require a marriage license just like with a traditional wedding ceremony unless you are having a commitment ceremony.
 People who get married without a license in such states will not have their union recognized in any other municipality.
 In some states, common-law marriage is still prevalent.
 Similar to other common law institutions, common law marriages don’t follow state regulations since they originated when state laws weren’t written and codified.
 Common law marriage isn’t really recognized anymore since the practice is dated.

 What are the Requirements for Getting Married Out of State?

 Because marriage laws are different for each state, so are the requirements for having a marriage license issued and approved.
-Generally, couples need to provide proof of marriagable age and identity to marry in the state of their preference, in every state the process will be the same for same sex marriages.
+Generally, couples need to provide proof of marriageable age and identity to marry in the state of their preference, in every state the process will be the same for same sex marriages.
 Listed below are some of the documents you may be expected to show if you get married out of state:

 · A completed marriage certificate application form along with any applicable fee

 · Photo identification such as a driver’s license or passport

 · Certified copy of the original birth certificate